xp44mm/Notebook/F#/Programming with Objects.md

         (outp :> System.IDisposable).Dispose()
 ```

 Both forms ensure that the underlying stream is closed deterministically and the operating system resources are reclaimed when the lexical scope is exited.
-The longer form uses the :> operator to call Dispose, which was explained further in Chapter 5.
+The longer form uses the `:>` operator to call `Dispose`, which was explained further in Chapter 5.
 This happens regardless of whether the scope is exited because of normal termination or because of an exception.

 ---

 #### Note

-if you don’t use a use binding, or otherwise explicitly close the stream, the stream is closed when the
+if you don’t use a `use` binding, or otherwise explicitly close the stream, the stream is closed when the
 stream object is finalized by the .net garbage collector. it’s generally bad practice to rely on finalization to clean
 up resources this way, because finalization isn’t guaranteed to happen in a deterministic, timely fashion.